uiuc-sst/asr24/README.md

 # asr24
 24-hour ASR

-Within 24 hours, train an ASR for a surprise incident language (IL), and get native transcriptions of recorded speech.
+Within 24 hours, train an ASR for a surprise language L, and get native transcriptions of recorded speech.

-Use a pre-trained acoustic model, an IL dictionary, and an IL language model.
+Use a pre-trained acoustic model, an L pronunciation dictionary, and an L language model.
-This approach converts phones directly to IL words, instead of using multiple cross-trained ASRs to make English words from which phone strings are extracted, merged with [PTgen](https://github.com/uiuc-sst/PTgen), and reconstituted into IL words (which turned out to be too noisy).
+This approach converts phones directly to L words, instead of using multiple cross-trained ASRs to make English words from which phone strings are extracted, merged with [PTgen](https://github.com/uiuc-sst/PTgen), and reconstituted into L words (which turned out to be too noisy).

 ## How to install